rabbitmq/rabbitmq-website/versioned_docs/version-3.13/cluster-formation.md

 It is therefore highly recommended that `/etc/rabbitmq` is mounted as writeable and owned by RabbitMQ's effective user (typically `rabbitmq`).

+#### Use Parallel podManagementPolicy

+`podManagementPolicy: "Parallel"` is the recommended option for RabbitMQ clusters.

+Because of [how nodes rejoin their cluster](./clustering#restarting), `podManagementPolicy` set to `OrderedReady` can lead to a deployment deadlock with certain readiness probes (covered below).

+`podManagementPolicy: "Parallel"` avoids this problem, and the Kubernetes peer discovery plugin then deals with the [natural race condition present during parallel cluster formation](#initial-formation-race-condition).

 #### Use Most Basic Health Checks for RabbitMQ Pod Readiness Probes

-A readiness probe that expects the node to be fully booted and have rejoined its cluster peers can prevent a deployment that restarts all RabbitMQ pods and relies on the `OrderedReady` pod management policy.
+A readiness probe that expects the node to be fully booted and have rejoined its cluster peers can deadlock a deployment that restarts all RabbitMQ pods and relies on the `OrderedReady` pod management policy.
 Deployments that use the `Parallel` pod management policy will not be affected.